 After running the fingerprints through AFIS, the prints are traced a day later to a pedophile named Victor (Michael Reid MacKay

-), who escaped conviction for the rape of a minor due to the efforts of his lawyer: Eli Gould, the GREED victim.
-SWAT and the detectives raid his apartment to find Victor to be the SLOTH victim, having been bound to his bed for one year to the day, as evidenced by pictures at the scene; one taken every day from the day he is discovered.
+), who escaped conviction for the rape of a minor due to the efforts of his lawyer, Eli Gould, the GREED victim.
+SWAT and the detectives raid his apartment and find Victor to be the SLOTH victim, having been bound to his bed for one year to the day, as evidenced by pictures at the scene; one taken every day from the day he is discovered.
 Remarkably, he is still alive but suffering from severe physical and mental deterioration.
 His hand was cut off and pushed onto the wall behind the painting to leave the prints.
 Mills and Somerset ask to interrogate Victor in the hospital, but the doctor says that he's chewed off his tongue and that "his brain is mush" from the ordeal.

 That evening, Tracy calls Somerset and requests that he meet with her.
 The next morning, Somerset meets Tracy in a diner where she tells him how miserable she is in "the city."
 At Somerset's urging, Tracy reveals the truth of her request to meet: she is pregnant, afraid of raising a child where they now live and afraid of telling David.
 Somerset advises her to tell her husband only if she decides to have it, and he sets himself as an example: he insisted his partner have an abortion, that he finally convinced her, and now he is remorseful.

-Later that day, and using a contact in the FBI, Somerset gets a library list of people who have borrowed books related to the Seven Deadly Sins.
+Later that day, using a contact in the FBI, Somerset gets a library list of people who have borrowed books related to the Seven Deadly Sins.
 The list leads the detectives to a man named John Doe, whose apartment they visit soon after.
 Doe, his face hidden, sees them as he comes home, pulls out a gun and begins shooting.
-After a long chase, Doe hits Mills with a tire iron, keeps him subdued at gunpoint, but lets him live and suddenly flees.
+After a short chase, Doe hits Mills with a tire iron, keeps him subdued at gunpoint, but lets him live and suddenly flees.

 ), who they believe may be the next victim.
 A receipt leads them to a S&M leather shop where Doe placed an order for a sexual device.
 The girl is soon found dead in a room with LUST written on the door.
 Also found in the room is a visibly shaken man (Leland Orser